tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/Activities/05-variables-04/README.md

 Perform the following:

-1. Declare a variable of `boba_shop` with an input and a string of "Welcome to the Boba Shop!
+1. Declare a variable of `name` with an input and a string of "Welcome to the Boba Shop!
 What is your name?".

 2. Check if `name` is not an empty string or equal to `None`.